MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 Note that the installation files and updates will come from Current Channel.
 For more details on what is included in the most recent release, see [Release information for updates to Microsoft 365 Apps](/officeupdates/release-notes-microsoft365-apps).

-## Step 4: Create a configuration file for the broad group
+## Step 4: Create a configuration file for Monthly Enterprise Channel

-Using the [Office Customization Tool](https://config.office.com/), create the configuration file for the broad group.
+Using the [Office Customization Tool](https://config.office.com/deploymentsettings), create the configuration file for the Monthly Enterprise Channel group.

-1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Microsoft 365 Apps installation.
-We recommend matching the same options as the pilot group in Step 3, except for the following changes:
+1. Go to [Office Customization Tool](https://config.office.com/deploymentsettings) and configure the desired settings for your Microsoft 365 Apps installation.
+We recommend matching the options used in Step 3, except for the following changes:
- - **Update channel:** Choose **Semi-Annual Enterprise Channel** for the installation package for the pilot group
+    - **Update channel:** Choose **Monthly Enterprise Channel**.
- - **Installation:** Select Local source, and type "\\\Server\Share\M365\SEC" for the source path.
-Office will be downloaded to and then installed from **\\\server\share\M365\SEC** on your network
+    - **Installation:** Select **Local Source**, and type "\\\Server\Share\Microsoft365Apps\MonthlyEnterprise" for the source path.

-2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **config-broad-SEC.xml** in the **\\\Server\Share\M365** folder.
+2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **configuration-mec.xml** in the **\\\Server\Share\Microsoft365Apps** folder.

-This configuration file is used to download Office installation files and then deploy them to the broad group.
-The settings are exactly the same as the first configuration file, except the source path points to a different folder (SAC), and the update channel is set to Semi-Annual Enterprise Channel.

-## Step 5: Download the Office installation package for the pilot group
+## Step 5: Download the installation files for Current Channel

-From a command prompt, run the ODT executable in download mode and with a reference to the configuration file for the pilot group:
+From a command prompt, run the ODT executable in download mode and with a reference to the configuration file for the Current Channel configuration file:

- `\\server\share\M365\setup.exe /download \\server\share\M365\config-pilot-SECP.xml`
+ `\\server\share\Microsoft365Apps\setup.exe /download \\server\share\Microsoft365Apps\configuration-cc.xml`

 The files should begin downloading immediately.
-After running the command, go to **\\\server\share\M365\SECP**  and look for an Office folder with the appropriate files in it.
+After running the command, go to **\\\server\share\Microsoft365Apps\CurrentChannel**  and look for an Office folder with the appropriate files in it.

-Note that when you download Office to a folder that already contains that version of Office, the ODT will conserve your network bandwidth by downloading only the missing files.
-For example, if you use the ODT to download Office in English and German to a folder that already contains Office in English, only the German language pack will be downloaded.
+Note that when you download Microsoft 365 Apps to a folder that already contains the same build, the ODT will conserve your network bandwidth by downloading only the missing files.
+For example, if you use the ODT to download Microsoft 365 Apps in English and German to a folder that already contains Microsoft 365 Apps in English, only the German language pack will be downloaded.

 If you run into problems, make sure you have the newest version of the ODT and make sure your configuration file and command reference the correct location.
 You can also troubleshoot issues by reviewing the log file in the %temp% folder.